Annapurna Base Camp Short Trek

 Breakfast

 Once you arrive at Pokhara, relax in the peaceful atmosphere of this trekking city.
 Take a leisurely walk around Phewa Lake or do local shopping and cafe hopping.
-It is an ideal place to relax and acclimate before the Annapurna Base Camp Short Trek beckons the following day.
+It is an ideal place to relax and acclimate before the Trek beckons the following day.

 Day 3: Drive to Jhinu Danda, Then Trek to Chhomrong

 From Jhinu Danda, the trail begins with a steady climb through forest trails and stone steps to the scenic village of Chhomrong.
-At 2,170 meters, Chhomrong is a key stop on the Annapurna Base Camp short trek trail and offers magnificent views of Machapuchare and Annapurna South.
+At 2,170 meters, Chhomrong is a key stop on the short Annapurna Base Camp trek.
+It offers stunning views of Machapuchare and Annapurna South.

 Day 4: Trek from Chhomrong to Himalayan